RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-The `scheduler` and `synchronizedStart` parameters are used to build the sequence of change tokens control the delivery of fetched elements:
+The `scheduler` and `startImmediately` parameters are used to build the sequence of change tokens control the delivery of fetched elements:

 All elements are emitted on `scheduler`, which defaults to `MainScheduler.instance`.
-If you set `synchronizedStart` to true (the default value), the first element is emitted right upon subscription.
+If you set `startImmediately` to true (the default value), the first element is emitted right upon subscription.

 **The closure provided to `mapFetch` is guaranteed an immutable view of the last committed state of the database.** This means that you can perform several fetches without fearing eventual concurrent writes to mess with your application logic: